Find meaning - Kimihia te tikanga

 The word ‘chaplain’ references the cloak of St Martin who was a soldier in the Roman army stationed in Gaul (4thC).
 On his way to Amiens one day - and in the middle of winter - he encountered a freezing beggar.
 Martin was so moved with compassion that he cut his cloak in half and gave it to the man.
 That night he dreamed that the beggar was Jesus.
 The gift of the cloak (capella → chaplain) reminds us of Jesus’ words, “I was naked and you clothed me” (Mt 25.36).
-A chaplain then, is someone who offers compassion and shelter for those in need.
+A chaplain, then, is someone who offers compassion and shelter to those in need.
 This is the foundation of pastoral care.

 To find out more, come and see me in the chapel office.

 My primary contribution to teaching is in the Religious Education Department.
 However, I am keen to be involved in all classes so please invite me.
-I am happy to drop in to any class or gathering to talk with the students about what they are doing or contribute directly to teaching and discussions.
+I am happy to drop into any class or gathering to talk with the students about what they are doing or contribute directly to teaching and discussions.
 Just let me know.